OpsMx/standard-isd-gitops/README.md

 *The installation process requires inputs such as the application version, git-repo details and so on.*

 4. In the gitops-repo cloned to disk and edit `install/inputcm.yaml`.
 This should be updated, at a **minimum**, with gitrepo and username.
 5. **Update Values.yaml as required**, specifically: At **minimum** the ISD URL and gitops-repo details in spinnaker.gitopsHalyard section must be updated.
-Full values.yaml is available at: https://github.com/OpsMx/enterprise-spinnaker/tree/v4.0.3/charts/oes
+Full values.yaml is available at: https://github.com/OpsMx/enterprise-spinnaker/tree/v4.0.4/charts/oes

 NOTE: We recommend that we start with the defaults, updating just the URL and gitopsHalyard details and gradually adding SSO, external DBs, etc. while updating the installed instance.

 6. Edit namespace in the `install/inputcm.yaml` file and `install/serviceaccount.yaml`,  if changed from default (i.e. "opsmx-isd")
+7. Edit the beta value to true in the `install/inputcm.yaml` file for beta releases only, let the default value be false (i.e. "false")
-7. Push all changes in the gitops-repo to git (e.g `git add -A; git commit -m"my changes";git push`)
+8. Push all changes in the gitops-repo to git (e.g `git add -A; git commit -m"my changes";git push`)
-8. Create namespace, a configmap for inputs and a service account as follows [edit namespace (i.e. opsmx-isd) as appropriate]:
+9. Create namespace, a configmap for inputs and a service account as follows [edit namespace (i.e. opsmx-isd) as appropriate]:
 - `kubectl create ns opsmx-isd`
 - `kubectl -n opsmx-isd apply -f install/inputcm.yaml`
 - `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml`